renevanderark/dropwizard-rest-and-websocket-example/README.md

 The frontend is a single page javascript app through an html template, exposing some environment settings to the javascripts through a globals var```console.log(globals.env)```.

-The frontend is built with a react architecture.
+The frontend is built with [React](https://facebook.github.io/react/).

 Small npm + webpack project to build static assets: ```src/main/scripts/node```